 I no longer live in Maryland sadly.
 We are up in Pennsylvania now and fresh crabs aren’t available on the side of the highway like they are in Maryland.
 So, I actually use canned crab meat.
 It’s OK.
 It’s better than imitation crab for sure, but it’s no comparison to freshly hand-picked Maryland blue crabs.
 It also tends to have shells.

-But beware, not all canned crab meat is create equal!
+Also, not all canned crab meat is create equal.

 The best canned crab meat is available in the seafood section of your grocery store.
 It costs about $20 per can and will be refrigerated and labeled “lump crab meat.”
-If you’re lucky, you can sometimes find it on sale.
+If you’re lucky, you can sometimes find it on sale for half the price.
 Whenever I see it on sale, I grab up a few cans to make crab cakes and one of my favorite appetizers, this crab dip.

 Of course fresh crab meat is just better.

 With canned crab meat, you may not get big, flaky chunks of white crab meat like you would if you buy or pick your crabs fresh.
 Also, the meat will have lost some of it’s flavor after being packed into the can and sitting for awhile and, as I mentioned, I think it must be machine picked because I always notice a few shells.

 If you’re a stickler for the best quality but don’t have access to fresh seafood, then another option is to order fresh crab meat online.
 Just make sure when you order, that you’re getting real crab meat from a place located in Maryland.
 It’s not going to be cheap.